Inverness – Food Capital of the Highlands

 Riverside Restaurants (within 10-15 minute walk)

 One of the great pleasures of Inverness is the River Ness running right through the centre of the City.
 This elegant, fast flowing river, provides a superb backdrop to a number of restaurants.
 Fine dining is easy to find with Rocpool, The River House and The Mustard Seed all warranting a special mention.
-The Riverside Restaurant is another favourite of ours combining great food with superb service.
 The Kitchen (a sister restaurant to The Mustard Seed) is a specialist in all day bistro type dining and affords those diners with a window seat some of the best views of the river and Inverness Castle.
 Nicky Tam’s (at the Glen Mhor Hotel) is another lovely restaurant with a wonderful cosy bar.

 - The Mustard Seed – Telephone: 01463 2202.
 A favourite restaurant in Inverness, right beside the river.
 Let us know if you book this restaurant as we can provide a voucher for a free glass of wine.
 Always a good range of local Scottish produce.